k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: monsters/pets ailments not always cured via eating certain foods
 - Player can use a hammer and a forge to free themselves from ball & chain
 - Attacking with a cursed weapon can sometimes do odd things
+- Add condition for hitting oneself with a cursed artifact weapon